kestra-io/docs/content/blogs/2023-10-30-top-data-orchestration-platforms.md

 ![Image 2 - Kestra](/blogs/2023-10-30-top-data-orchestration-platforms-2023/2.png)

 The open-source version of Kestra is **completely free** and recommended for a single-player experience.
-If you want to adopt Kestra in your team, we recommend the [Enterprise edition](https://kestra.io/enterprise), which offers Enterprise-grade features such as SSO, RBAC, namespace level secrets and variable management, task defaults, worker groups, organization blueprints, high availability with no single point of failure architecture, and so much more.
+If you want to adopt Kestra in your team, we recommend the [Enterprise edition](https://kestra.io/enterprise), which offers Enterprise-grade features such as SSO, RBAC, namespace level secrets and variable management, task defaults, worker groups, custom blueprints, high availability with no single point of failure architecture, and so much more.

 This is the list of areas in which Kestra easily beats the competition:
 - **Language-agnostic orchestration tool** - Kestra uses YAML for data flow design, which isn't a programming language.
 This data serialization language is easy to pick up and is much easier to understand for users with no technical background.
 As an end result, employees from all parts of the organization can take part in the data flow creation process.